Connect with others who understand.

 General Symptoms

-Other generalized symptoms include insomnia, hypertension (high blood pressure), swelling in the extremities, weight changes, and swollen lymph nodes.
-An article in BMC Psychiatry states that as many as one-third of people with lupus have depression and anxiety, which are common in those with conditions that occur for a long time.
+Other generalized symptoms include insomnia (often due to pain, anxiety, or medication), high blood pressure, swelling in the extremities, weight changes, loss of appetite, and swollen lymph nodes.
+An article in BMC Psychiatry states that as many as one-third of people with lupus have depression and anxiety, which are common in those with chronic (long-term) conditions.

 People with lupus may develop dryness in the eyes, mouth, and vagina.
-These symptoms may be associated with a separate but related autoimmune condition called Sjögren’s syndrome.
-About 10 percent of people with lupus also have Sjögren’s syndrome.
+These symptoms may be linked to a separate but related autoimmune condition called Sjögren’s syndrome.
+Up to 10 percent of people with lupus also have Sjögren’s syndrome, according to Johns Hopkins Lupus Center.

 Neurological Symptoms

-Other neurological symptoms may include vision changes, ringing in the ears, tremors, and balance problems.
-In severe cases, lupus can cause seizures, strokes, and psychotic episodes (delusions, paranoid ideation, hallucinations).
+In severe cases, lupus can cause seizures, strokes, and psychotic episodes (delusions, paranoid ideation, or hallucinations).

 Blood and Bleeding Symptoms